 They have refunded all four payments although it was a struggle to get them to with multiple threats to escalate the matter.

-They’re fast, cheap, have great support, and most importantly are the only company who have been able to consistently unlock all iPhones I ever tried to unlock with them.
+They’re fast, cheap, have great support, and most importantly are the only company able to consistently unlock every iPhone I have ever sent them.

-If you have an iPhone 6 you want unlocked today, head to Doctor Sim now.
+If you have an iPhone 6 you want unlocked today, head to IMEI Doctor now.